 Stop and Go - "The Little Girl I Once Knew" did this not once but twice, which almost certainly hurt the song's performance on the singles chart.
 Radio programmers were loath to play it due to its moments of dead air.

 Surfer Dude - Practically invented this trope, but ironically, nobody in the band except Dennis and Bruce actually surfed.

 Surf Rock - Probably the artist most associated with the sub-genre — even though their sound is more Chuck Berry/Phil Spector meets the Four Freshmen than Dick Dale.
 Not to mention less than 10 percent of their entire discography being surf music.

 The Svengali - As detailed above, Eugene Landy, Brian Wilson's therapist from the 70's to the late 90's.

 Theremin - "Good Vibrations" very famously uses one.

-Van Dyke Parks on the Smile album.
-At one point, Mike Love asked him what the line "columnated ruins domino" meant, and Van Dyke Parks just said he had no idea.
+Van Dyke Parks, on the SMiLE album.
+At one point, Mike Love asked him what the line "columnated ruins domino" meant, and Parks admitted he had no idea.

 Encasing all embracing wreath of repose Engulfs all the senses Imposing, unclosing thoughts that compose Retire the fences Whether wholly heartened life fades away Whether harps heal the memory Whether wholly heartened life fades away Whether wondrous will stands tall at my side Whether whiteness whisks soft shadows away